Ontario

 Prickly-ash and the true Ash trees, Fraxinus spp., [frêne]

-but Prickly-ash has pairs of large prickles along its branches and
+leaflets, but Prickly-ash has pairs of large prickles along its

-Staghorn sumac, Rhus typhina L., [RHUTY, sumac vinaigrier,
+along the branches.
+Staghorn sumac, Rhus typhina L.,

-sumac amarante, vinaigrier], a very common shrub with velvety-hairy
+[RHUTY, sumac vinaigrier, sumac amarante, vinaigrier], a very common

 Related Links